ziglang/zig/deps/lld/docs/NewLLD.rst

   - Lazy symbols represent symbols we found in archive file headers which can turn into Defined if we read archieve members.

-* Symbol

-  A Symbol is a container for a SymbolBody.
-There's only one Symbol for each unique symbol name (this uniqueness is guaranteed by the symbol table).
-  Each global symbol has only one SymbolBody at any one time, which is the SymbolBody stored within a memory region of the Symbol large enough to store any SymbolBody.

-  As the resolver reads symbols from input files, it replaces the Symbol's SymbolBody with the "best" SymbolBody for its symbol name by constructing the new SymbolBody in place on top of the existing SymbolBody.
-For example, if the resolver is given a defined symbol, and the SymbolBody with its name is undefined, it will construct a Defined SymbolBody over the Undefined SymbolBody.
+  There's only one Symbol instance for each unique symbol name.
+This uniqueness is guaranteed by the symbol table.
+As the resolver reads symbols from input files, it replaces an existing Symbol with the "best" Symbol for its symbol name using the placement new.

-  This means that each SymbolBody pointer always points to the best SymbolBody, and it is possible to get from a SymbolBody to a Symbol, or vice versa, by adding or subtracting a fixed offset.
-This memory layout helps reduce the cache miss rate through high locality and a small number of required pointer indirections.
+  The above mechanism allows you to use pointers to Symbols as a very cheap way to access name resolution results.
+Assume for example that you have a pointer to an undefined symbol before name resolution.
+If the symbol is resolved to a defined symbol by the resolver, the pointer will "automatically" point to the defined symbol, because the undefined symbol the pointer pointed to will have been replaced by the defined symbol in-place.

 * SymbolTable

   SymbolTable is basically a hash table from strings to Symbols with logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.

   - If we add Defined and Undefined symbols, the symbol table will keep the former.
   - If we add Defined and Lazy symbols, it will keep the former.
   - If we add Lazy and Undefined, it will keep the former, but it will also trigger the Lazy symbol to load the archive member